Hongzhi97/Hongzhi97.github.io/_pages/publications.md

 Academic Projects
 ======
 * UNSW Science Postgraduate Research Showcase 2023, Speaker, June 2023
-  * This activity invites HDR students to give a compelling presentation about their research project and demonstrate why it is important with a single static PowerPoint slide in just one minute
+  * This activity invites HDR students to give a compelling presentation about their research project and demonstrate why it is important with a single static slide in just one minute

 * Mathematical Support, Institute of Electrical Engineering, Chinese Academy of Sciences, Jan 2020
-  * Joined researcher Aiwu Peng’s ocean wave power generation research project team, aimed to assist the team in founding the numerical solutions of required PDEs with MATLAB
+  * Joined researcher Aiwu Peng’s ocean wave power generation research project team, aimed to assist the team in finding the numerical solutions of required PDEs with MATLAB